SoftUni-Internal/interactive-content/EN/03-Exception-Handling/05-Summary.md

 ## In the next lesson, you will learn:

 - What is Debugging?
-    - Working with Debugging tools (`debuggers`)
+    - working with Debugging tools (`debuggers`)
-    - Importance of Debugging
+    - importance of Debugging
 - Working with **IntelliJ IDEA Debugger**
-    - Breakpoints
+    - breakpoints
 - Data Inspection

 [/slide]